xaxys/Lxa/README.md

 The first statement is the same as Lua.

-The second golang-like statement is also supported which performs the same.
+The second go-like statement is also supported which performs the same.

 ### Statement